hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 * `name` - (Required) The name of the install script action.
 Changing this forces a new resource to be created.

 * `uri` - (Required) The URI pointing to the script to run during the installation of the edge node.
 Changing this forces a new resource to be created.

+---
+A `hive_metastore` block supports the following:

+* `server` - (Required) The fully-qualified domain name (FQDN) of the SQL server to use for the external Hive metastore.

+* `database_name` - (Required) The external Hive metastore's existing SQL database.

+* `username` - (Required) The external Hive metastore's existing SQL server admin username.

+* `password` - (Required) The external Hive metastore's existing SQL server admin password.

 ## Attributes Reference